hsinha1110/YoutubeApp/README.md

+# 📺 YouTube App

+A modern YouTube application built with **React Native** and **TypeScript**.
+The app allows users to browse, search, and watch YouTube videos with a clean and responsive user interface.

+## 📹 Demo

 https://github.com/user-attachments/assets/7dd99603-9194-4247-85a0-e98910280e79

+---

 ## ✨ Features

 - 🎥 Browse trending and popular YouTube videos
-- 🔍 Search videos with real-time search
+- 🔍 Search YouTube videos with real-time results
 - 📂 Browse videos by categories
-- 📄 View video details, channel information, and statistics
+- 📄 View video details, channel information, and video statistics
-- ▶️ Play YouTube videos within the app using WebView
+- ▶️ Watch YouTube videos directly inside the app using WebView
 - 🖼️ High-quality video thumbnails
+- ⚡ Fast and smooth scrolling with FlatList optimization
+- 🔄 Pull-to-refresh support
 - 📱 Responsive UI for Android and iOS
-- ⚡ Smooth scrolling with optimized FlatList
-- 🔄 Pull-to-refresh support
-- 🔥 Firebase integration for data management
+- 🔥 Firebase integration
-- 🌙 Clean and modern UI
+- 🌙 Clean and modern user interface

+---

 ## 🛠️ Tech Stack